Banco Convention of 1905: Effects

 In 1927 under this convention, the U.S. acquired two bancos from Mexico at the Colorado River border with Arizona.
 Farmers Banco, covering 583.4 acre, a part of the Cocopah Indian Reservation, was ceded to the U.S. with controversy.
 Fain Banco, of 259 acre, also became U.S. soil.

 Below is a list of the 247 bancos that were exchanged under the terms of the 1905 convention.
-This information is also available as a kmz file at this location.
+This information is also available as a kmz file from Google Maps.

 Note: For all 247 bancos, aerial images, including orthographic images, provide visible evidence of each location at the stated coordinates.
 The latitude and longitude coordinates are within the perimeter of each banco and were exactly located, as shown on the maps that were published with the corresponding minutes of the International Boundary and Water Commission, which officially transferred jurisdiction over each banco.